-Steve Casey has been building homes for over 40 years and developing communities in North Atlanta for the past 31 years, amassing sales of over one billion dollars.
+Steve Casey has been building homes for over 40 years and developing communities in North Atlanta for the past 35 years, amassing sales of over one billion dollars.
 His signature style is on display in over 40 neighborhoods, as well as numerous multi-acre estates and horse farms.
 Steve’s approach has included developing lots for end use, purchasing lots from other developers and the acquisition and completion of foreclosed neighborhoods.
 Whether working from one of his original developments or resurrecting a failed project, Steve has seen each project through to its successful completion.
-With a presence in the East Cobb and the North Fulton markets, Steve has permitted and completed new homes in every year from 1986 through 2017.
+With a presence in the East Cobb, North Fulton and Cherokee County markets, Steve has permitted and completed new homes in every year from 1986 through 2023.
 Steve’s experience extends into the 55 and over market, having built over 300 houses in the highly successful North Georgia communities of Big Canoe and Achasta.
-As a long time builder in these stunning communities, one of Steve’s passions is being environmentally conscious and he currently serves on the Tree Ordinance Board for the City of Milton.
+As a long time builder in these stunning communities, one of Steve’s passions is being environmentally conscious and he has served on the Tree Ordinance Board for the City of Milton.
 Steve makes a point to preserve the natural surroundings of his properties so that you are always surrounded by beauty.

 Our Timeline